-Looking ahead, the key challenges for 2024/25 are:
+Looking ahead the key challenges for 2025/26 are:

-- Continue to upgrade our operational capacity in terms of workforce, processes and IT systems to meet the challenges of the 3-yearly revaluation cycle and the 2 stage proposal and appeal system. - Continue the work to improve our governance arrangements, progress equalities mainstreaming and performance monitoring and complete the work to widen our customer consultation framework.
+- Continue to upgrade our operational capacity in terms of workforce, processes and IT systems to meet the challenges of the 3-yearly revaluation cycle, the 2 stage proposal and appeal system, and proposed legislative changes in electoral registration and council tax. - Continue the work to progress equalities mainstreaming objectives and to improve registration levels and engagement with electors and other service users. - Continue to manage resources to ensure that the organisation meets all statutory

-- Continue the work to utilise the full functionality of the electoral management system and online resources to improve registration levels and engagement with electors. - Continue to manage resources to ensure that the organisation meets all statutory commitments.
-In particular, there is still a requirement to tackle the level of vacancies in the valuation team.
+• commitments.
+In particular, the continuing requirement to improve the level of vacancies in the valuation team.